carlosms/code-annotation/README.md

 #### Set the Internal Database Connection

-Before starting the application you will need to set the `CAT_DB_CONNECTION` variable in the `.env` file.
+Before starting the application you will need to set the `CAT_DB_CONNECTION` environment variable.
 It should point to the database created with the `import` command.

 This variable uses the same `DSN` string as the `import` command to point to a SQLite or PosgreSQL database.